mugen6/wireguard-json/README.md

 wg0     TpiTGEh9O88BRx6AQy7VuMZ9TJuTfAUbUbk36PjECXg=    (none)  87.45.211.255:16029     10.10.178.19/32        1713634814      38162952        14445784  off
 ```

-The `wg-json` script will convert it to JSON and add a timestamp:
+The `wg-json` script converts it to JSON and adds a timestamp:

 ```json
 [